We cannot be expected to enforce new mask rules, say retail bosses

 Retail bosses have warned that they cannot be expected to enforce new rules requiring staff and customers to wear masks in shops.

-New face covering rules have come into force in England on Tuesday in response to concerns over the Omicron variant of coronavirus.
+New face covering rules came into force in England on Tuesday in response to concerns over the Omicron variant of coronavirus.

 “Retailers will be communicating the new rules on face coverings in England through in-store signage and other channels,” she said.